vanhoefm/fragattacks/research/README.md

 - `ping I,F,BE,AE --freebsd`: This essentially performs the rekey handshake against a FreeBSD implementation, or a driver that borrows code from FreeBSD, without affecting the defragmentation process of data frames.
-See Appendix F in the paper for details.
+See Appendix E in the paper for details.

 <a id="id-extended-cache"></a>
 ## 8.3.
 Cache attack tests (§5 -- CVE-2020-24586)

 - `ping I,E,R,AE --freebsd --full-reconnect`: This test can be used to check if a FreeBSD AP, or a driver that borrows code from FreeBSD, is vulnerable to a cache attack.
-See Appendix F in the paper for details on how this test works.
+See Appendix E in the paper for details on how this test works.
 You should also try this test without the `--full-reconnect` parameter.
 The test also works against clients, but these are unlikely to be affected.